elianafang/reply2reviewer_ZGRr/README.md

 # A4:
 We thank the reviewer for raising these insightful points regarding the role of FIFR and the observed performance margins.

-First, we would like to clarify that FIFR is not the mechanism for controlling the diffusion depth—that is the role of our Constrained Graph Diffusion (CGD) module, which dynamically halts diffusion via a saturation-aware stopping criterion $\delta_t = 0$ and constraint factor $\beta = 2K_0$ (Section 3.1).
+First, we would like to clarify that FIFR is not the mechanism for controlling the diffusion depth—that is the role of our Constrained Graph Diffusion (CD) module, which dynamically halts diffusion via a saturation-aware stopping criterion $\delta_t = 0$ and constraint factor $\beta = 2K_0$ (Section 3.1).
 FIFR operates *on top of* the constrained diffusion to modulate *how* information flows, not *how far* it spreads.

 FIFR was chosen based on the following motivations: